 So, I decided to dedicate this post to those past times, a tribute to some of my most memorable travels.
 I spent a lot of time going through all photos, in order to choose the best ones for my friend’s photo album.
 That task was a real treat.
-It was wonderful to revive memories after so many years and remind myself of those past travels.
+It was wonderful to revive memories after so many years and to remind myself of those past travels.
 But, I have to say that my memories have certainly started to pale.
 I looked at some photos and I could not tell where I was.
 I could not remember the actual moment when the photo was taken.
 But, never mind!
 It is normal to forget things, especially after so many years and after so many more recent experiences that have clearly taken over my mind.

-Reviving those happy moments, in the company of good friends, is what matters the most!
+Reviving those happy moments, in the company of good friends, is what matters the most.

 1. ANDALUSIA – SPAIN – June 2004